THE INSTITUTIONAL ARTIFICIAL INTELLIGENCE COMPANY

 AI Control is the outcome.
 The path to it is structured and measurable.

-The AI Control Assessment tells you where your governance stands today — across 25 specific intersections of the five control pillars and five AI ecosystems.
-It tells you how that compares to your peers.
-It tells you which strategy — Rent, Rent + Govern, Compose, or Build — is right for your institution given your regulatory obligations, AI dependency, risk tolerance, and financial capacity.
+The AI Control Assessment tells the institution where its governance stands today — across the 25 specific intersections of the 5×5 Control Matrix.
+It tells the institution how its posture compares to its peers.
+It tells the institution which strategy — Rent, Rent + Govern, Compose, or Build — is right for its specific regulatory obligations, AI dependency, risk tolerance, and financial capacity.

-The Institutional AI Stack™ is the architecture that closes the gap the assessment reveals.
-OLTAIX™ is the control plane that makes that architecture sovereign.
-Together they produce the condition this page describes.
+The Institutional AI Stack™ is the architecture that closes the gaps the assessment reveals.
+OLTAIX™ is the control plane that makes that architecture real.
+Together they produce AI Control — the condition this page describes.

 AI CONTROL.
 FOR FINANCIAL INSTITUTIONS.